 TRAZER offers consistency of care.
 Though the patient may not have the same therapist or nurse each session, their exercise protocol can be standardized and tracked via TRAZER.
 The reporting is objective for each session.
 With proper password protected access, the patient’s TRAZER records can be shared with a new healthcare provider across town or around the world.

 Dr. Joseph Congeni is the Director of Sports Medicine and Clinical Co-Director, Center for Orthopedics and Sports Medicine at Akron’s Children’s Hospital.
-He is a noted researcher on the subject of concussions.
+He is a noted researcher on the subject of orthopedics and concussions.
 Dr. Congeni identifies three obstacles to protecting our youth:

 - There is no national standard or structured return to play protocol.
 Nor is there the ability to objectively measure key performance indicators such as reaction time during game-like physical exertional levels.

 - There are few educational resources for concerned parents, youth athletes, administrators, etc.